Vishal2vsp/SYMaterials/docs/index.md

 # Welcome to SYMaterials

-Get Third Year Notes, Question Bank Solutions, etc for GHRCEM Pune.
+Get Second Year Notes, Question Bank Solutions, etc for GHRCEM Pune.

-Only Computer Department notes, if anyone from any other department is interested to share their notes feel free to contact [me](mailto:vishalpise734@gmail.com).
+Only Computer Department notes, if anyone from any other department is interested to share their notes feel free to contact [me](https://www.linkedin.com/in/vishal-pise-9b79b1244/).
+Also visit [Tymaterials](https://tymaterials.live/) for Third Year Notes

 ## Subjects
 - First Sem:
-      ## Comming Soon
+    Comming Soon
 - Second Sem:
     - [Apllication of Microprocessor and Microcontroller](AMM/index.md)
     - [Computer Network](CN/index.md)